Chapter 0:

 The two eventually reached the stairwell, but some of the steps were missing, or rather, shattered and full of mold, making them too fragile to ascend.

-“Let’s go up there,” Kana suggested, without a care for the stairs’ condition.
+“Let’s go up them,” Kana suggested, without a care for the condition of the stairs.

 “Are you crazy?”
 Kaede hissed.